 In fiscal year 2018, the Organization adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75), which replaces existing standards of accounting and financial reporting for retirement plans for postemployment benefits other than pensions (OPEB) that are provided to the employees of state and local governmental employers through OPEB plans that are administered either through trusts or equivalent arrangements or not administered through trusts that meet certain specified criteria.
 The effect of adoption of GASB 75 resulted in recording the Organization's proportionate share of OPEB revenue and expenses that the State is legally obligated for benefit payments on behalf of the Organization.
-The Organization recognized non-operating revenue and operating expenses related to the support provided by the State of New Jersey.
-The State of New Jersey is legally obligated for benefit payments on behalf of the Organization.
-No net liability is required to be included in the Organization's financial statements.
+The Organization recognized nonoperating revenue and operating expenses related to the support provided by the State of New Jersey.
+The State of New Jersey is legally obligated for benefit payments on behalf of the Organization's financial statements.